Are you wanting to ‘green’ your kitchen? Or maybe to transform kitchen waste into food for your garden? A countertop compost bin would be the go.

 - When you’re preparing meals, put the peelings and other waste from fruit and vegetables straight into the kitchen compost bin.

-- You can also put bits of paper, used coffee grounds and tea leaves from the teapot into the bin.
+- You can also put bits of paper.

-- Some say to put used teabags into the compost, but I find the material of the bags doesn’t break down that well (It might depend on the brand).
+- Some say to put used or expired teabags into the compost, but I find the material of the bags doesn’t break down that well (It might depend on the brand).

 - When full (or within a day or two), empty the bin into your garden compost bin or bury the contents in the garden to provide food for the microbes that benefit the soil for plant growth.